paweljakubas/j-data-analysis/chapters/gnuplot.md

 ```

 Let's investigate several examples of different types of plots that are common (here we assume we have data structured as CSV).
-The example data looks like follows (these are quotes for 52W, 5Y and 10Y goverment bonds, for US and Japan in the same three week period)
+The example data looks like follows (these are quotes for 52W, 5Y and 10Y goverment bonds, for both US and Japan, quoted in the same three week period)
 extracted from US and Japan central bank sites.
 The corresponding file is in `datasets/bonds.csv`
 ```j
    ]scriptdir=: './j/'